-Heximal, or: how to really read hexadecimal
+Heximal Or, how to really read hexadecimal

 Counting from 1–F

-Counting from 0–C0 is easy:
+Counting from 00 to C is easy:

 Number | Word |